zeidk/slam_frontend_ws/docs/source/guide/install_run.rst

 .. note::

-   The source code provided was only tested on Ubuntu 24.04 with ROS 2 Jazzy.
+   The provided source code was developed and tested on Ubuntu 24.04 with ROS 2 Jazzy.

 Install Foxglove Studio
 ------------------------